Cool Authentic Russian Names for a Siberian Husky Dog

 Are you looking for a special name for your Siberian Husky?
-You might think it is okay to name your dog Balto or Yukon, and if you feel that way your dog will not mind.
-(Don´t be surprised if you run into other Siberians at the dog park with the same name, however.
-Whatever you do don´t name him Charlie, since about half the dogs at the park will respond when you call.)
+You might think it is okay to name your dog "Balto" or "Yukon," and if you do, your dog won't mind.
+But don't be surprised if you run into other Siberians at the dog park with the same name.
+Whatever you do, don't name him "Charlie," since about half the dogs at the park will respond when you call.

 This list will not include any long words that are not appropriate for your dog.
 The word “Kamchatka” is a peninsula in eastern Siberia and it sounds great—unfortunately, no dog is going to respond to a word that long.
 There are many other names that are fine in some languages and not good in Russian and the native Siberian tongues.

 If you want a special name for your Siberian Husky, here are some good suggestions.

 I had named all of my dogs after locations in Siberia, but since most of them were hard to pronounce, we ended up using nicknames.